drconopoima/observability_docker/README.md

 The observability stack is composed by Mimir, Loki and Tempo which are deployed in Monolithic mode with 3 instances of each.
 It's also include a Grafana vizualisation tool.
 The application stack is composed by a FastAPI application with some routes and PostgreSQL database with 1 table.
-Logs are written in a log file, scrape by [Grafana Promtail](https://grafana.com/docs/loki/latest/clients/promtail/) and send to Grafana Alloy.
+Logs are written in a log file, scrape by [Grafana Promtail](https://grafana.com/docs/loki/latest/clients/promtail/) and send to Grafana Agent.
-Metrics are exposed via [Prometheus Client](https://github.com/prometheus/client_python) and scraped by Grafana Alloy.
+Metrics are exposed via [Prometheus Client](https://github.com/prometheus/client_python) and scraped by Grafana Agent.
-Traces are sent via [Opentelemetry SDK](https://github.com/open-telemetry/opentelemetry-python) to Grafana Alloy.
+Traces are sent via [Opentelemetry SDK](https://github.com/open-telemetry/opentelemetry-python) to Grafana Agent.
 Unit tests are performed by [k6.io](https://k6.io).

-Mimir, Loki and Tempo metrics are also exposed througth Grafana Alloy.
+Mimir, Loki and Tempo metrics are also exposed througth Grafana Agent.
 The metrics of all containers are exposed with cAdvisor.

 ![alt schema](./assets/Observability-Grafana_Stack.png)